ArabellaTech/django-basic-cms/doc/introduction.rst

 How to contribute
 ==================

-I recommend to `create a clone on github  <http://github.com/batiste/django-page-cms>`_ and make your modifications in your branch.
+I recommend to `create a clone on github  <http://github.com/YD-Technology/django-basic-cms>`_ and make your modifications in your branch.
 There is a things that is nice to do:

-  * Add your name to the AUTHORS file.
   * Follow the pep08, and the 79 characters rules.
   * Add new features in the `doc/changelog.rst` file.
   * Document how the user might use a new feature.